JerryYan97/Undergraduate_GraduationProjectAndThesis/README.md

 It is a Unity + Unity Shader + Nodejs + MongoDB Project.

-If you are interested in running my project, you may need to copy the script in it and reconstruct it at local.
+If you are interested in running my project, you may need to copy the scripts in it and reconstruct it at local.
 I only tested it at local, but I believe if you change some codes of relative scripts, you can run it based on internet.